MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-historical.md

     - The **RangeSize** is set to one day so that the data is repartitioned into buckets of one day.
 However, you should set this value to align with your data.
 For example, if you have less than several GBs of data per day, consider setting a larger value.
     - The **OverrideCreationTime** must be set to *true* so that after repartitioning the data into day buckets, the extents are marked with that day as the creation time.

-1. Create a merge policy to allow merging of all extents, including extents older than 14 days, to merge in hot cache.
-Setting this policy is important because the repartitioning process creates extents older that the default 14 days, which aren't normally merged in hot cache.
+1. Set a merge policy to allow merging of all extents, including extents older than 14 days.
+Setting this policy is important because the repartitioning process creates extents older than 14 days, which by default are excluded by the merge process.

     ~~~kusto
     .alter table MyTable policy merge